Jaimeloeuf/vue3-bulma-template/README.md

 ### Required
 1. Update [package.json](./package.json)
     - Set the package name and version
-    - Remember to run `npm i` after update to get npm to update your `package-lock.json` file
+    - Remember to run `npm i` after setting the package name and version to get npm to update your `package-lock.json` file's name and version too
 1. Update the title of your application in [index.html](./index.html)
 1. Update the [favicon](./public/favicon.ico)
-1. Start creating your Vue SFCs with the 2 provided templates using either the [Option API](./src/components/TemplateOptions.vue) or the [Composition API](./src/components/TemplateComposition.vue)
+1. Start creating your [Vue SFCs](https://vuejs.org/guide/scaling-up/sfc.html) in [views/](./src/views/) and [components/](./src/components/).
+You can reference the provided examples in the folders for how to create SFCs using the [Composition API](./src/components/TemplateComposition.vue)
 1. Set the base URL of the API library in [main.ts](./src/main.ts) for your own API service if any

 ### Optional